 The second reason, and the reason it is not often used as a façade finish, is the maintenance needed in Luxembourg’s rainy and humid climate.
 The Porta Nigra (black gate) in Trier is famous for being black.
 Most believe this is due to modern pollution, but the name predates modern industry by hundreds of years.
 The reason the gate is black is due to algae living in the sandstone.
 When it dies, it turns black staining the stone.
 The same is true for Luxembourg’s light-colored stone unless it is sealed and regularly maintained.

 The traditional material that stands up to Luxembourg’s climate the best is brick.
-Although it is not common here, it has a history of use in Luxembourg thanks to the Netherlands, and tabacco.
+Although it is not common here, it has a history of use in Luxembourg thanks to the Netherlands, and tobacco.

-Surprisingly, tabacco farming and processing was the largest industry in Luxembourg before the iron and steel industry started.
-Hollerich was once a massive tabacco plantation employing 250 people and producing 100,000 cigars and two tons of smoking tabacco.7 In the 1800’s, Dutch tabacco and products had an excellent reputation, so having buildings constructed of brick in Hollerich was not accidental.
+Surprisingly, tobacco farming and processing was the largest industry in Luxembourg before the iron and steel industry started.
+Hollerich was once a massive tobacco plantation employing 250 people and producing 100,000 cigars and two tons of smoking tobacco.7 In the 1800’s, Dutch tobacco and products had an excellent reputation, so having buildings constructed of brick in Hollerich was not accidental.
 This is also exemplified in the École industrielle et commerciale Lycée de garcons built in this same era in Limpertsberg which combines brick and sandstone.